 No crystal ball will tell us when to expect mortgage rate cuts, and rate predictions largely depend on who you ask.

-The same day the Fed cut the federal funds rate, Fannie Mae released its September housing forecast.
-The organization now predicts 30-year mortgage rates will be at 6.2% by the end of 2024 and 5.7% by Q4 2025.
+According to its October forecast, the government-sponsored enterprise (GSE) Fannie Mae predicts 30-year mortgage rates will be at 6% by the end of 2024 and 5.6% by Q4 2025.

 Dig deeper: What determines mortgage rates?
 It depends.

-Mortgage rates have already started to go down, but they’ll probably decrease more over the next couple of years.
+Mortgage rates are lower than this time last year.
+They will probably decrease in 2025, but the changes might not be as significant as people once hoped.
 So, is it worth it to hold out for lower rates?
 The answer is different for everyone, but to start, run the numbers.

 “For people waiting for rates to come down, I often show the payment now versus a percent lower,” Beeston said.
 “They are often shocked by how little the difference is.
 The impact of a rate drop on your payment is far more dramatic at a $1 million purchase than a $100,000 one.”